Cat and Dog Vaccination GuideLast updated: August 5, 2022 by Marty Greer, Doctor of Veterinary Medicine

 Vaccines provide insurance against specific diseases for the area in which you live.
 That is how you determine the need for vaccines.
 If the disease is not in your area – you do not vaccinate as you need no insurance against it.
 If you're vaccinating for a disease that exists in your area, these are called "Non-core Vaccines."
 Non-core vaccines need to be boosted yearly to ensure continued protection.

 - Does My Dog Need a Lepto Vaccine?
 Lepto is shed in the urine of infected animals, mostly wildlife and rodents, thriving in wet environments.
 Lepto hates dry environments and can't survive, so the need to use is minimal in the desert.
 If you do live in a wet environment where your dog has access to soil and water, it is important to vaccinate.
 A 7-in-1 vaccine or an 8-way shot for dogs such as the Nobivac Canine 1-DAPPvL2+Cv 8-way dog vaccine adds "Non-Core" disease protection against Lepto.

 - Does My Dog Need a Lyme Vaccine?
-In the north and Midwest, we see lots of Lyme disease because the tick that carries the disease is prominent.
+In the north and midwest, we see lots of Lyme disease because the tick that carries the disease is prominent.
 Deer act as intermediary hosts, accelerating Lyme disease in the tick, which can bite dogs.
-If you live in the Midwest or North Eastern Unites States, you need insurance against Lyme disease for your dog.
+If you live in the Midwest or North Eastern United States, you need insurance against Lyme disease for your dog.
 Not only does Lyme disease cause a fever and lameness, but it can also cause Lyme nephritis, a frequently fatal disorder of the kidneys.
 Also discuss tick and flea control with your veterinary professional.

 - Is Feline Leukemia Vaccine Necessary for Indoor Cats?
 The American Association of Feline Practitioners (AAFP) recommend all kittens and young cats up to three years of age be vaccinated for Feline Leukemia.
-Your cat should be vaccinated for Feline Leukemia if he is exposed to the outside.
+Your cat should continue to be vaccinated for Feline Leukemia if he is exposed to the outside.
 Outside cats need insurance or protection, and this is the reason you vaccinate.
-Cats that spend 100 percent of their time inside are not exposed to the disease and are not vaccinated for Feline Leukemia.
+Cats that spend 100 percent of their time inside are not exposed to the disease and are not vaccinated as adults for Feline Leukemia.

 There are "Core Vaccines" also.
-Core vaccines are ones that all pets are exposed to no matter where they live, and they will threaten the life of your pet if you fail to protect him.
+Core vaccines for dogs and cats are ones that all pets are at risk of exposure to no matter where they live, and they will threaten the life of your pet if you fail to protect him.

 - In dogs, these are Parvo, Distemper, Adenovirus and Rabies.

-- In cats, these are Panleukopenia (Distemper), Herpes (Rhinotracheitis), Calici and Rabies.
+- In cats, these are Panleukopenia (Distemper), Herpes (Rhinotracheitis), Calicivirus (FVR-CP) and Rabies.

-We know that Distemper lasts years after the first year booster at about 15 months of age, and studies show that Hepatitis is likely good for four years.
+We know that Distemper lasts years after the first year booster at about 15 months of age, and studies show that Hepatitis (Adenovirus) is likely good for four years.
 Parvo is a killer because it's titer does not linger for years.
 Only one vaccine has been able to get a three-year label (Continuum) for efficacy with Parvo.
 If using Continuum – do a three-year Parvo program.
 If you are using any other vaccine for Parvo, you get one year of proven protection.

 We know that the majority of the diseases we vaccinate for are most prominent under 1 ½ years of age.
 The one-year booster is very important, but the need for booster in middle age (two to seven years) is minimal.
 (Notice I did not say nonexistent).

 Antibody titers for your pet are available to tell the immune status for that day.
-These titers require serum to be taken from the pet and a lab to measure the titer.
+These dog titers require serum to be taken from the dog and a lab to measure the titer.
 Every lab has their measuring standard; the lab will tell you what they consider protective.
-Re-check titer every six months to avoid a window of opportunity, as titers drop.
+Re-check titer every twelve months to avoid a window of opportunity, as titers drop.

 Make your vaccine decisions wisely.
 Don't give vaccines for diseases that do not exist where you live, but do protect pets from all diseases that could be deadly to them.